- About LogicMonitor

 There is an overall Alerts page available from the left-hand main menu that displays all alerts across your entire LogicMonitor account, as well as filtered Alerts pages (i.e. tabs) that are available from the detail pages of your various devices, cloud resources, instances, websites, services, and groups.

 DataSources define the numerical data, called datapoints, that will be collected through periodic polling from a Collector.
 An alert on a DataSource is the most common type of alert and is triggered when datapoint values that a Collector receives from a device exceed the threshold(s) you’ve specified—or when there is an absence of expected data.

-For more information on configuring alerts on DataSource datapoints, see Creating a DataSource.
+For more information on configuring alerts on DataSource datapoints, see Datapoint Overview.

 EventSources watch particular files such as event log messages (IPMI, Windows, or Syslog) or SNMP traps.
 An alert on an EventSource is triggered when LogicMonitor receives a message for an event that matches an EventSource definition.

 For more information on configuring alerts on EventSources, see Creating EventSources.

 Websites can be monitored to ensure their availability.
 An alert on a website is triggered when a specified number of checks fail at a specified number of test locations.